Johannes Zukertort: Early life and non-chess achievements

 Zukertort is widely suspected to have embellished his biography.
-In an account of his life for the Eastern Daily Press in 1872 many claims were made on his behalf: Aristocratic descent, fluency in nine languages (fourteen, according to other sources), and proficiency in swordsmanship, dominoes, and whist; it was also stated that he had played 6,000 games of chess with Adolf Anderssen, fought in numerous battles, and was awarded the Order of the Red Eagle, the Iron Cross of the German Army, and seven other medals.
+In an account of his life for the Eastern Daily Press in 1872 many claims were made on his behalf: aristocratic descent, fluency in nine languages (fourteen, according to other sources), and proficiency in swordsmanship, dominoes, and whist; it was also stated that he had played 6,000 games of chess with Adolf Anderssen, fought in numerous battles, and was awarded the Order of the Red Eagle, the Iron Cross of the German Army, and seven other medals.
 He also found time to get an M.D. at Breslau in 1865, and work on the staff of the Allgemeine Zeitung – Otto von Bismarck's private organ – in addition to writing two chess books and working as the editor of a chess magazine for several years.
 The Oxford Companion to Chess comments, "There is some truth in the last sentence: He was co-author of the books [and] co-editor of the chess magazine."

 Chess career

 Style of play

-Unlike the majority of attacking players, Zukertort preferred openings such as 1. c4 and 1.
-Nf3 that are closed or semi-closed and offered the possibility of transpositions – in fact in the early 1880s 1.
-Nf3 was known as "Zukertort's Opening", 40 years before it became known as the Réti Opening.
+In an age where the majority of players played exclusively 1.e4, Zukertort was an occasional early experimenter with openings such as 1.Nf3 and 1.c4.

 In his prime Zukertort also excelled at blindfold chess.
 In 1876, he played sixteen games simultaneously while blindfolded, winning eleven, drawing four, and losing only one.